PNG to AVIF

 Is transparency preserved when converting PNG to AVIF?

-Why does AVIF encoding take a long time?
+Why does AVIF conversion take longer?

 Are my files uploaded to a server?